friemen/aggregate/README.md

 For quickly testing it in the REPL, clone the
 [sample project](https://github.com/friemen/aggregate-sample)
-and open it's core namespace.
+and open its core namespace.
 Start the REPL and load the namespace.

 The library mainly provides three functions